bluefroguk1/empire-dump/content/Wiki/Game Design/Reporting a conduct problem.md

 * Once they have gathered all the information possible, the conduct team will review it and then let you know the outcome and what actions they plan to take
 The conduct team will ask you for as full a description of the conduct problem as you feel comfortable providing.
 It is not a problem if you don't know the player or character name, but the more information you can give us the easier it will be for us to identify them.
 The team may ask some follow up questions, such as when the incident occurred, or how many times it has happened.
 If you are reporting online behaviour, they will ask if you have any relevant screenshots, emails, or private messages.
 The more information you can give, the more it will help the team - but there is no mandatory level of detail you must give for your report to be taken seriously.
 The conduct team will then ask for your permission to begin an investigation.
 This usually involves the team speaking to the people mentioned in your report, looking over all the information they can gather, and making a decision.
 If there is anyone you do not want the conduct team to speak to about the incident, then you must let them know at this point.
 Whether or not an investigation takes place, the team will go on to review all the information available and make a decision.
 This will include looking at any previous reports on record.
-There are a range of possible Sanctions that we can impose.
+There are a range of possible [[Sanctions]] that we can impose.
 The conduct team will let you know the outcome and what course of action they plan to take.
 If you prefer, you can ask them not to take some actions.
 The conduct team will keep a permanent record of your report and any investigations made, and will take them into account if any future conduct reports are made about the same individual.
 ## How Much Agency Will I Have?
 * The conduct team will not conduct an investigation without your permission
 * If you agree to an investigation, you can still ask us not to approach named individuals
-* The team won't impose any sanctions without your permission, unless we need to ban someone for the safety of the event
+* The team won't impose any [[Sanctions|sanctions]] without your permission, unless we need to ban someone for the safety of the event
-* If you have asked that no sanctions be imposed, the conduct team may still impose them on the basis of other reports We are keen to investigate any breaches of conduct that take place in [[The Empire|the Empire]] community, but as far as possible we aim to do this only within limits set by you.
+* If you have asked that no [[Sanctions|sanctions]] be imposed, the conduct team may still impose them on the basis of other reports
+We are keen to investigate any breaches of conduct that take place in [[The Empire|the Empire]] community, but as far as possible we aim to do this only within limits set by you.
 We will ask you if you are happy for us to investigate your report.
 If we investigate, you can ask us not to contact one or more individuals.
 You can also ask us not to impose specific sanctions.
 As far as possible, we will respect your wishes.
 If you ask us not to investigate your report, the conduct team will still ask you to provide them with as complete a description of events as you feel comfortable providing.
 We will keep a confidential record permanently on file of everything you told us, but we won't undertake any further investigation of the matter.
 This will usually limit our ability to take effective action as our conduct team will decide what outcome is appropriate based on the information they have been able to gather.
 However, it is always useful to have your report on record even if you don't want the conduct team to investigate it, as it helps us to establish patterns of behaviour if there are any other reports about the same individual.
 If the team do have your permission to carry out an investigation, then they will do so, but they will not contact anyone you ask them not to approach.
 For example, you can ask the team not to contact the person you are reporting, or not to contact specific eyewitnesses or other people your report mentions.
 This can limit our ability to look into the matter, but we will still carry out as full an investigation as possible within the remit you have permitted.